akun1/NSCS-Docs/NSCS-Website-Docs/docs/index.md

 If you're still having trouble, that sucks.

-## Information Pages
+## Important Pages

 * About Us Page - A page that describes what NSCS is all about.
 * FAQ Page - A page with many frequently asked questions.
 * Officers Page - A page with photos, positions, and contact information of all NSCS officers.
 * Gallery Page - A page where all media will be posted.
 The media can be uploaded by website admin through AWS S3 or Uploads page.
-Click [here](aws.md) to see our documentation for AWS S3.
+Click [here](index.md#AWS) to see our documentation for AWS S3.

 ## How to Sign-In and Why